AnabellaHsiao/Codestructionzone/README.md

 - [x] Versus mode implementation completed and tested on frontend (Socket.io)

-- [ ] Application deployed via Amazon Lightsail
+- [x] Application deployed via AWS Lightsail VM, and a DNS domain from name.com.

 ---